iCliniq Logo

 Hi doctor,

 Thank you for the reply.
-My entire question was not submitted though.
+My entire question was not submitted, though.
 I have completed my PEP today.
-What are the chances of contracting the virus, from this single exposure?
-I asked the partner to get tested and she did it after a couple of weeks and she told that she was negative, though I have not seen the reports.
-And since I started PEP within 11 hours post exposure and complete adherence to it, what is the success rate of this PEP to prevent the infection?
+What are the chances of contracting the virus from this single exposure?
+I asked the partner to get tested, and she did it after a couple of weeks.
+She told me that she was negative, though I have not seen the reports.
+And since I started PEP within 11 hours post-exposure and complete adherence to it, what is the success rate of this PEP to prevent the infection?

 Patient's Query